 Additionally, organizations such as the Black Mental Health Alliance provide increased education about Black mental wellness and the solutions necessary to heal Black people on various levels.

 Tough conversations like this are needed so that Black people feel encouraged to talk about their problems, especially in these most uncertain times.
 Go and do something about it!
-Lobby your company to develop a Custom Convo for your team today, and let’s start talking.
+Lobby your company to develop a Custom Convos for your team today, and let’s start talking.